Calculate Your Net Worth

 Subtract all your annual expenditures from your total annual income.
 If the total expenditures are less than the total income, you are living within your income; if the expenditures are more than the income, you need to go through your variable flexible expenditures and some of your fixed expenditures as well and reduce your spending.

 The information on this website is intended as an introduction to the various topics covered and the website visitor is invited to call the friendly and professional team at Fox Finance Group, on 1300 665 906 to be provided with the full details.
-Any opportunity to be provided with a loan is subject to responsible lending rules (National Consumer Credit Protection Act 2009).
-Australian Credit Licence: 382952.
-Fox Wealth Solutions Pty Ltd ABN 96 619 381 789 is a Corporate Authorised Representative (#1258285) of AIW Dealer Services Pty Ltd
+All applications for a consumer loan approval are subject to responsible lending guidelines (National Consumer Credit Protection Act 2009).
+Fox Finance Group Pty Ltd is the holder of Australian Credit Licence number 382952.